 Unlike those who did not experience a traumatic childhood, these individuals will also tend to over-rely on these responses and use them inappropriately, i.e. when there is no serious threat.
-These responses upon which they have become fixated, learned as a defence mechanism during childhood, tend to remain on a hair-trigger and are therefore easily activated.
+These responses upon which they have become fixated, learned as a defense mechanism during childhood, tend to remain on a hair-trigger, and are therefore easily activated.

 Let’s look at each of the 4F responses to childhood trauma in turn: